 Not only to report and talk about, but to show them—to demonstrate.

 That can get quite quick, can become very fast.
 Feedback loops become possible, where you can make tremendous progress in a short time.
-I started to get a taste of that because he required me to go to those interviews
+I started to get a taste of that because he required me to go to those interviews with.

 It was three or four days, two meetings a day.
 So that was six, seven, or eight meetings where I had roughly twelve hour time blocks to make a shift.